 After a twenty minute trek, we made it and took in the foggy scene.
 There is something about arriving at the top of 1000 feet of untracked snow when you know no one is coming behind you.
 This seems to happen at many of my favorite places.
 I believe that has something to do with why I like them.

 Northface was a challenge with several different kinds of snow spread across the slope.
 When Ace got to the bottom of the steepest part of the pitch, she let out a surprised squeak that made me chuckle.
-When I got down to that spot I found a deep crevasse, hidden by the flat light, that nearly swallowed me up.
+When I got down to that spot I found she’s skied a deep crevasse, hidden by the flat light.
+It nearly swallowed me up.

 Satisfied to be safely back at the base we finished the day on groomed terrain.
 We did laps alternating between Face and Sundown and Shredded Mozzarella.
 For a moment, the sun almost broke through the clouds.

 Scottski and NYSkiBlog’s prodigal son ML showed up to finish out the day with us.
 At 4:15 they pulled the rope across the triple and we took it as a sign, it was time to quit.
 I went inside to find Adam and Tansy and check on their considerable progress, all achieved while I was in full slacker mode out on the hill.

 I wanted introduce the film by telling the story of how Adam and Tansy found Plattekill and how the idea for the film had evolved.
 I was a bit nervous about what I was going to say, but it occurred to me that on a grey day the bar might actually be empty, and no speech required.